-A partial reason for the lack of skill in the WRF simulation of dewpoints during the warm season in the Southeast may be that the baseline model dewpoint temperature is too high.
-In both plots below from KBHM (Birmingham, AL) – June 20–24, 2007 – and KCAE – June 25–29, 2007, the nocturnal rise in dewpoint is quantitatively similar for both the model results and observations; however, the model doesn’t simulate the drop in dewpoint associated with a well-mixed daytime boundary layer resulting in dewpoints that are generally too high.
+A partial reason for the lack of skill in the WRF simulation of dew points during the warm season in the Southeast may be that the baseline model dew point temperature is too high.
+In both plots below from KBHM (Birmingham, AL) – June 20–24, 2007 – and KCAE – June 25–29, 2007, the nocturnal rise in dew point is quantitatively similar for both the model results and observations; however, the model doesn’t simulate the drop in dew point associated with a well-mixed daytime boundary layer resulting in dew points that are generally too high.